ChicoState/djsongmatch-ux/phaseIII/README.md

 <!-- !!!
 For each research method, detail each of the findings to
 clarify new discoveries of users' needs !!! -->

+Responses to our informal feedback implied that the search bar should be the first interface element we present to users.
+Most respondents disagreed with our placement of the search bar.
+One recommended that we place the search bar at the top of the screen since most users read from top to bottom.
+Another respondent appreciated our placement of the search bar and requested no changes to the layout.

 ## Conclusions

 <!-- !!!
 Discoveries derived from the methods and their findings.